 Porcelain or China

 Porcelain and China are both terms that refer to dinnerware made of a fine-particle clay—typically comprised of feldspar, kaolin, and quartz—that is fired at a higher temperature.
 This makes the resulting dinnerware extremely durable and nonporous.
-This process also allows the body to be thinner and more delicately constructed, which gives it a translucent appearance, as well as allowing for shaped details to be incorporated into the design of the body.
+This process also allows the body to be thinner and more delicately constructed which gives it an almost translucent appearance, as well as allowing for shaped details to be incorporated into the design of the body.

-Despite its fragile appearance, this is actually the strongest and most durable ceramic dinnerware.
-Most bone china is dishwasher safe and, unless it has metallic banding, it can go in the microwave and oven as well.
+Despite its fragile presentation, bone china is actually the strongest and most durable ceramic dinnerware.
+Most bone china is dishwasher-safe and, unless it has metallic banding, can go in the microwave and oven as well.
 Bone china, as with porcelain, can be used daily or reserved for a more formal dining occasion.
 Brands to look for include Royal Doulton, Wedgewood, and Mikasa.

 If you're looking for unbreakable plates, Melamine is the way to go.
 This plastic material is lightweight but has a sturdy, inflexible feel and a glossy finish.
 It is virtually indestructible and is ideal for children and outdoor use.
 It is usually dishwasher safe on the top rack, but not suitable for the microwave or oven and should not be heated with food in it.
 Melamine is BPA-free.
 Zak!
 Designs is a good brand for Melamine dinnerware.